-The Priory Hospital Glasgow has been commended for the high quality of its care by Healthcare Improvement Scotland.
-It has been rated as ‘excellent’ or ‘very good’ in all the essential standards inspected following a recent visit by the regulator.
-The hospital has nearly 20 years experience of caring for patients with a wide range of mental health issues, including addictions, stress, depression, anxiety and eating disorders.
+Priory Hospital Glasgow has been commended for the high quality of its care by Healthcare Improvement Scotland (HIS).
+It has been rated as ‘excellent’ or ‘very good’ in all of the essential standards following a recent visit by the regulator.
+The hospital has nearly 20 years' experience in caring for patients with a wide range of mental health issues, including addiction, stress, depression, anxiety and eating disorders.

-Based on the findings of the inspection, the Priory Hospital Glasgow has been awarded the following grades:
+Based on the findings of the inspection, Priory Hospital Glasgow has been awarded the following grades:

 - Quality Theme 0 – Quality of information: 6 – Excellent